luism6n/mn/README.txt

-                        todo          grep all #todo tags in markdown files done          grep all #done tags in markdown files cronjob       print cronjob line to sync notes periodically
+                        todo          grep all #todo tags in markdown files done          grep all #done tags in markdown files cronjob       print cronjob line to sync notes periodically fix           rename file to match title or add title to match filename

 optional arguments:
   -h, --help            show this help message and exit